-My dad says that as soon as he 1 her.
-My mum says that after a couple of months, when she'd 3 my dad, she felt the same.
-I don't know if that's true or not but what I do know is that they 4 for seven months before he 5 to her in 1961 at the Santiago Bernabéu football stadium while they were watching a match!
-My mum said 'yes' and they 6 in 1963 in Madrid.
-They 7 their golden wedding anniversary last year and are still incredibly happy together.
+My dad says that as soon as he 1 saw my mom he 2 her.
+My mom says that after a couple of months, when she'd my dad, she felt the same.
+I don't know if that's true or not, but what I do know is that they 4 for seven months before he5 to her in 1961 at Carnegie Hall while they were listening to a concert!
+My mom said "yes," and they 6 in 1963 in New York City.
+They 7 their 50th wedding anniversary last year and are still incredibly happy together.